robbyemmert/api-map/README.md

 - Switch API clients with one line of code.

 ### Quick Start
+1. Install ApiMap to your project with `npm install --save api-map`

-1. Set up your global API settings, where `resolver` is a function that returns a promise, given a url, method, data, and network settings:
+2. Set up your global API settings, where `resolver` is a function that returns a promise, given a url, method, data, and network settings:

 ```javascript
 import { Api } from 'api-map';